Control of fixed points and existence and uniqueness of centric linking systems: Reduction to the transvection case

 Now (b) follows by induction on $n$.
 Part (c) is clear. \end{proof}

 The function $\tau$ of Lemma~\ref{L:1cocyclesetup}(b) will be called the \emph{rigid map} associated with the inclusion-normalized $1$-cocycle $t$.

-\begin{lemma} Let $t$ be an inclusion-normalized $1$-cocycle for the functor $\Z_\F^\Q$ and let $\tau$ be the rigid map associated with $t$. \begin{enumerate} \item[(a)] For each $Q \in \Q \cap \F^f$, there is $z \in Z(N_S(Q))$ such that $\tau$ is conjugation by $z$ on $N_\Gamma(Q)$; \item[(b)] if $z \in Z(S)$ and $u$ is the constant $0$-cochain defined by $u(Q) = z$ for each $Q \in \Q$, then $du$ is inclusion-normalized and the rigid map $\upsilon$ associated with $du$ is conjugation by $z$ on $\Gamma^*$; and \item[(c)] if $\C \subseteq \F^f$ is a conjugation family for $\F$ and $\tau$ is the identity on $N_\Gamma(Q)$ for each $Q \in \C \cap \Q$, then $\tau$ is the identity on $\Gamma^*$. \end{enumerate} \end{lemma} \begin{proof} We give two proofs for part (a).
-The first one uses elementary group-theoretic arguments and the norm map, and is given by Lemma~\ref{L:gaschutz} in the appendix.
+\begin{lemma} Let $t$ be an inclusion-normalized $1$-cocycle for the functor $\Z_\F^\Q$ and let $\tau$ be the rigid map associated with $t$.
+Then \begin{enumerate} \item[(a)] for each $Q \in \Q \cap \F^f$ with $C_\Gamma(Q) \leq Q$, there is $z \in Z(N_S(Q))$ such that $\tau$ is conjugation by $z$ on $N_\Gamma(Q)$; and \item[(b)] if $z \in Z(S)$ and $u$ is the constant $0$-cochain defined by $u(Q) = z$ for each $Q \in \Q$, then $du$ is inclusion-normalized and the rigid map $\upsilon$ associated with $du$ is conjugation by $z$ on $\Gamma^*$.
+Conversely, each inclusion-normalized $1$-coboundary $t$ is of the form $t = du$ for some such constant $0$-cochain $u$. \end{enumerate} \end{lemma} \begin{proof} We give two proofs for part (a).
+The first one uses elementary group-theoretic arguments and the norm map, and is given in Lemma~\ref{L:gaschutz}.
 The second is modeled on part of the proof of \cite[Lemma~4.2]{AOV2012} and given now.
 From Lemma~\ref{L:1cocyclesetup}(b), $\tau$ induces an automorphism of $N_\Gamma(Q)$ that is the identity on $N_S(Q)$.
 By \cite[Lemma~1.2]{OliverVentura2009} and its proof, there is a commutative diagram